*Last update: January 9th, 2023

-Amberen vs Estroven – which can give you better relief from menopause symptoms, including hot flashes, mood swings & irritability, low energy, and weight gain?
+Amberen vs Estroven – which supplement is better for menopausal symptoms, including hot flashes, mood swings, low energy, and weight gain?

-Although there are different variations of Amberen and Estroven available, they are essentially marketed to do the same thing – make you feel better and look great.
+Although there are different versions of Amberen and Estroven available, they are marketed to do the same thing – help relieve the side effects of menopause so you can feel great and look vibrant.

-Amberen contains 60 capsules per bottle and comes with a dose of 2 capsules per day.
-Estroven, on the other hand, has 28 caplets and you’re meant to take 1 caplet daily.
+Amberen contains 60 capsules per bottle, and has a serving size of 2 capsules per day.
+Estroven, meanwhile, comes with 28 caplets and a serving of only 1 capsule per day.

 Amberen vs Estroven – How do They Work?